Roverx64/RoverOS/README.md

 ### Known issues
 * Shift key acts as an enter key on real hardware with ASUS UEFI
+* Keyboard inputs are unreasonably slow with MSI UEFI (This may be an MSI firmware issue)
 ---
 ### Requirements
 Things needed for both architectures